canonical/checkbox/checkbox-ng/docs/author/intro.rst

  :scale: 100
  :alt: checkbox-cli enables you to select which test suite to run.

-With a whitelist selected, you can choose the individual tests to run:
+With a test plan selected, you can choose the individual tests to run:

 .. image:: cc3.png
  :height: 600